seanmclane/mesaoverland/src/content/services/index.md

 ### Consulting

-Our master mechanic, Blayne, brings years of experience to all mechanical, design, fabrication, and buildout questions.
+Our lead mechanic, Blayne, brings years of experience to all mechanical, design, fabrication, and buildout questions.
 We love talking shop and want to hear what your dreams are!

 ### 4x4 Conversions